Economy of the Western Cape: Energy

 Oil, gas and other energy related industries play a significant role in the economy of the Western Cape.
 With South Africa's largest gas facility in Mossel Bay, natural offshore gas reserves, the province's strategic location and the Chevron Oil Refinery the region plays an important role in producing, processing and distributing petroleum products throughout the Southern African region.

-The Chevron Oil Refinery in Milnerton is one of four refineries in South Africa and is capable of processing 100,000 barrels of crude oil a day whilst the PetroSA facility in Mossel Bay is capable of refining up to 45,000 barrels a day of synthetic gas-to-liquids.
+The Astron Energy Refinery in Milnerton is the third-largest of four refineries in South Africa. and is capable of processing 100,000 barrels of crude oil a day whilst the PetroSA facility in Mossel Bay is capable of refining up to 45,000 barrels a day of synthetic gas-to-liquids.
 Combined this represents just over 20% of South Africa's refining capacity in 2018.

 There is an estimated one trillion cubic feet of natural gas reserves in the Bredasdorp Basin south-east of Cape Town.

 The province's strategic location plays an important role in the growth of the local energy industry.
 With 32.2% of all West Africa's and 23.7% of all Middle Eastern oil produced in these regions being transported around the Cape of Good Hope.
 The servicing and maintenance of oil rigs and shipping involved in the transportation of oil and gas is a significant industry in its own right.

 Unlike much of the rest of the country, which relies on coal fired power plants, the Western Cape relies more on a mix of natural gas, nuclear, and renewable energy to provide the bulk of its electricity.
 This has resulted in the majority of South Africa's growing renewable energy industry being based in the province.